SimpleITK/SimpleITK/Examples/AdvancedImageReading/Documentation.rst

 +++++++++++++++++++++++++++
 In some cases you are only interested in reading a sub-region of an image.
 This may be due to memory constraints or if it is known that the relevant content is always in a sub region of the image.
+If the specific image IO used for this operation supports streaming then this will indeed only read the sub-region, otherwise the whole image is read into memory and the sub-region is returned.
+The IOs that support streaming are:
+  1. TIFFImageIO (supports a subset of encodings)
+  2. MetaImageIO
+  3. NrrdImageIO
+  4. HDF5ImageIO (supports a subset of encodings)
+  5. MRCImageIO
+  6. VTKImageIO (supports a subset of encodings)